Argent77/A7-ChaosSorcerer/README.md

 3. "Chaos Shield" merges with "Improved Chaos Shield" and becomes a level 3 spell that starts with a +15 wild surge bonus and improves to +20 and +25 at higher levels.
 4. New level 7 spell "Nahal's Wildstrike" surrounds the target with an aura of chaotic energies.
 Each time the target casts a spell will trigger a wild surge with unpredictable results.
 5. New level 9 spell "Stabilize" temporarily negates the effects of wild magic zones and wild surges.
+6. New level 9 spell "Wildfire" allows to cast any spell up to level 8 without triggering wild surges.

 The Wild Mage additions are also available to the Chaos Sorcerer.
 However, "Nahal's Reckless Dweomer" is replaced by "Chaotic Weave".